pizzalover125/journal-cli/README.md

 ## installation
 Install the requirements file and run the Python script!
 It's just that simple.
 Note that this cannot be hosted on the Web as it saves local files.

+## compatibility
+It supports all platforms!
+However, I've only tested it on Mac and Linux (GH Codespaces).